 So, decide wisely before you opt for a payday loan

 Wait!
-Have you already taken out the pdl?
+Have you already removed the pdl?
 Then you should pay it off at the earliest!

 Here we have listed some of the legit ways to get you out of your pdl debt trap.